yetanotherco/aligned_layer/docs/introduction/2_faq.md

   C =\frac{C_{task} + C_{verification}}{N} + C_{read}
 $$

-Batching 1024 proofs using Aligned’s fast mode can cost around 2,100 gas in Ethereum (for a gas price of 8 gwei/gas and ETH = $3000, $0.05).
-As a helpful comparison, a transaction in Ethereum costs 21,000 gas, so you get proof verification for 1/10th of the transaction cost!

 ### Why do you have a fast and slow mode?

 The fast mode is designed to offer very cheap verification costs and low latency.
 It uses crypto-economic guarantees provided by restaking; costs can be as low as 2100 gas.
 The slow mode works with proof aggregation, with higher fees and latency, and achieves the complete security of Ethereum.
 We verify an aggregated BLS signature (around 113,000 gas) in the fast mode.
 We verify an aggregated proof (around 300,000 gas) in the slow mode.